PicoG/picog.github.io/about.md

+picoG is made freely available and licensed under the MIT open source license, in order for it to be accessible to everyone.

 ### Our Mission

-At picoG we make graphical (G Dataflow) programming accessible to everyone and deployable to any imaginable device or platform.
+At picoG we make graphical (G Dataflow) programming accessible to everyone and deployable to any device or platform.

 (Right now, we're working on PicoG Desktop which allows you to deploy LabVIEW NXG 5.1 "G Web VIs" to the Raspberry Pi Pico.)